Laquon Treadwell Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Season Stats

-- Treadwell has put together 24 passes for 323 yards this season.
-He has been targeted 40 times, and puts up 21.5 yards per game.
+- This season Treadwell has caught 24 passes on 40 targets for 323 yards, averaging 21.5 yards per game.

-- So far this season, 7.3% of the 545 passes thrown by his team have gone Treadwell's way.

-- Treadwell (three red zone targets) has been the recipient of 7.0% of his team's 43 red zone pass attempts.
+- With three targets in the red zone this season, Treadwell has been on the receiving end of 7.0% of his team's 43 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Treadwell's matchup with the Patriots.